dmpalyvos/debs-2020-challenge-local/README.md

 ## About this repository

-This repository contains the project structure for your implementation.
+This repository contains the basic project structure for your implementation.

-`dataset` is the folder that should contain the provided training datasets `in1.csv` (Query 1), `in2.csv` (Query 2) and `out.csv`.
+- `dataset` is the folder that should contain the provided training datasets `in1.csv` (Query 1), `in2.csv` (Query 2) and `out.csv`.
-`solution_app` is the folder of the solution implementation files.
+- `solution_app` is the folder of the solution implementation files.
-`docker-compose.yml` - defines the services that run together (HTTP-client against our Benchmarking system).
+- `docker-compose.yml` - defines the services that run together (HTTP-client against our Benchmarking system).
-`Dockerfile.solution` - defines the steps needed to build the container with your solution. *If you decided to use another language than Python, you will need to redefine this file appropriately*.
+- `Dockerfile.solution` - defines the steps needed to build the container with your solution. *If you decided to use another language than Python, you will need to redefine this file appropriately*.

 ## Before you start